-Your comic masterpiece could get you into legal trouble.
-If your teacher (or his lawyer) gets the bright idea that you've damaged his reputation, he could sue you for "defamation" or "libel."
-To win, he would need to show that you made statements that were untrue and that caused others to think less of him.
-He won't have much trouble proving that he was the subject of the video, since you used his name!
-There are certain defenses your lawyer might present in court, but let's make sure you don't end up in court at all.
+If your teacher (or his lawyer) believes that you have damaged his reputation, he could sue you for defamation or libel.
+To win, he would need to show that you made statements that were untrue and that caused others to think less of him, thus harming his reputation.
+He will not have much trouble proving that he was the subject of the video, since you used his name.